cuongkane/blog/posts/2023/07/django_ninja.md

 Django has been known as the oldest web framework in the Python world (since 2005).
 Django provides rapid development, clean and pragmatic design.

-To avoid boilerplate code and speed up repeated tasks when building Rest API Applications, the most known tool is Django Rest Framework.
+To avoid boilerplate code and speed up repeated tasks when building Rest API Applications with Django, the most known tool is Django Rest Framework.
 Django Rest Framework is well-mature and has been chosen by many companies and people.

 But there are some painful points when dealing with DRF, so we need another alternative candidate - Django Ninja was born.